oceanprotocol/docs/developers/ocean-cli/setting-environment-variables.md

 To successfully configure the CLI tool, two essential steps must be undertaken: the setting of the account's private key and the definition of the desired RPC endpoint.
 These actions are pivotal in enabling the CLI tool to function effectively.

+**Private Key Configuration** \
-**Private Key Configuration**: The CLI tool necessitates the configuration of the account's private key.
+The CLI tool necessitates the configuration of the account's private key.
 This private key serves as the means by which the CLI tool establishes a connection to the associated wallet.
 It plays a crucial role in authenticating and authorizing operations performed by the tool.

 ```bash
 export MNEMONIC="XXXX"
 ```

+**RPC Endpoint Specification** \
-**RPC Endpoint Specification**: Additionally, it is imperative to specify the RPC endpoint that corresponds to the desired network for executing operations.
+Additionally, it is imperative to specify the RPC endpoint that corresponds to the desired network for executing operations.
 The CLI tool relies on this user-provided RPC endpoint to connect to the network required for its functions.
 This connection to the network is vital as it enables the CLI tool to interact with the blockchain and execute operations seamlessly.

 ```bash
 export RPC='XXXX'